-Learn how to make window grids on your existing windows with this simple DIY tutorial.
-I’m teaching you how to install a window grid in just 4 easy steps!
+Learn how to add on window grids to your existing windows with this simple DIY tutorial for DIY window grilles!
+These step-by-step instructions will show you exactly how to install DIY window grids in just 4 easy steps!

-This isn’t the first time I’ve used this method either – I used the same steps as in this tutorial to add window grids to the shower doors in my master bathroom shown below.
+This isn’t the first time I’ve used this method either – I used the same steps as in this tutorial to add DIY window panes to the shower doors in my master bathroom shown below.

 With this tutorial, I’m going to teach you how to make window grids and add them to your existing windows (or shower doors) to easily up the style in your home!
 Enjoy, my friends.

 Please note: Some of the links in this post are affiliate links, which allows me to make a small commission from your purchase, but your purchase price stays the same.
 Thank you for helping support my blog!
 I greatly appreciate it!

 Before we get to the tutorial, let’s talk about window grilles/grids for a second.

 Window grids originated in the early 1600s when London had a shortage on glass.
 A glass factory was developed in Jamestown and, rather than risk breaking large, valuable pieces of glass in shipment, they instead shipped small squares with which the builders simply pieced together with trim to create larger windows.
 Nowadays, the grid pattern you see on windows is likely just for looks.